LesleyLai/digital-garden/content/Concepts/mutually exclusive events.md

 This is obviously not correct in general when the two events are not mutually exclusive.

 ## Relationship with Independence
-Note that mutually exclusive events are neither necessarily [[./independent events|independent]] or dependent.
+Note that mutually exclusive events are neither necessarily [[./independence|independent]] or dependent.
 In any non-trivial case, mutually exclusive events are dependent.
 However, it is possible for two mutually exclusive events to be independent when one event is impossible to happen.